Early Amateur Radio

 Early amateur operators on the Canadian west coast used their initials as call signs and communicated with anyone they heard, from other amateurs, local shipping and even passing warships.

 This station uses a rotary spark transmitter.
 The receiver provides a choice of detectors: a vacuum tube (20) or a crystal diode (18).
-For the time this example is a top of the line station.
+For the time this was a top of the line station.

 Here is a newspaper account of an enterprising Second Engineer on the S.S.
 Kumeric in 1909.